What is The AIA?

 Once a general contractor fills out the document, the architect reviews it.
 If the architect does not agree with the documentation, he or she will redline it.
 Meaning they will make adjustments and return it to the general contractor to be re-completed.

-This entire process requires high attention to detail; if the general contractor makes a minor mistake in filling out the documentation, it will result in delayed payment and work completed on the project.
+The entire AIA billing process requires high attention to detail; if the general contractor makes a minor mistake in filling out the documentation, it will result in delayed payment and work completed on the project.

 These Mistakes are common due to the intricacy and lack of explanation in AIA G702 and G703 forms, and the result of delayed payment can drastically affect your client and subcontractor relations.